-During the three months ended March 31, 2007, Boston Properties, Inc. issued 5,951 shares of restricted stock and the Company issued 152,651 LTIP Units under its stock option and incentive plan.
+During the three months ended March 31, 2007, the Company issued 5,951 shares of restricted stock and 152,651 LTIP Units under its stock option and incentive plan.
 The shares of restricted stock were valued at approximately \$0.8 million (\$126.88 per share).
 The LTIP Units were valued at approximately \$17.7 million (\$115.80 per unit fair value) using an option pricing model in accordance with the provisions of SFAS No. 123R.
 The per unit fair value of each LTIP Unit granted was estimated on the date of grant using the following assumptions: an expected life of 5.3 years, a risk-free interest rate of 4.82% and an expected price volatility of 18.0%.
-An LTIP Unit is generally the economic equivalent of a share of restricted stock in Boston Properties, Inc. The aggregate value of the LTIP Units is included in Redeemable Partnership Units in the Consolidated Balance Sheets.
+An LTIP Unit is generally the economic equivalent of a share of restricted stock in the Company.
+The aggregate value of the LTIP Units is included in Minority Interests in the Consolidated Balance Sheets.
 The restricted stock and LTIP Units granted to employees between January 1, 2004 and November 2006 vest over a five-year term.
 Grants of restricted stock and LTIP Units made on and after November 2006 vest in four equal annual installments.
-Restricted stock and LTIP Units are measured at fair value on the date of grant based on the number of shares or units granted, as adjusted for forfeitures and the price of Boston Properties, Inc.'s Common Stock on the date of grant as quoted on the New

-York Stock Exchange.
+Restricted stock and LTIP Units are measured at fair value on the date of grant based on the number of shares or units granted, as adjusted for forfeitures and the price of the Company's Common Stock on the date of grant as quoted on the New York Stock Exchange.
 Such value is recognized as an expense ratably over the corresponding employee service period.
-Distributions paid on both vested and unvested shares of restricted stock and LTIP Units are charged directly to Partners' Capital and Redeemable Partnership Units, respectively, in the Consolidated Balance Sheets.
+Dividends paid on both vested and unvested shares of restricted stock are charged directly to Earnings in Excess of Dividends in the Consolidated Balance Sheets.
 Stock-based compensation expense associated with restricted stock and LTIP Units was approximately \$2.9 million and \$2.3 million for the three months ended March 31, 2007 and 2006, respectively.
 At March 31, 2007, there was \$34.0 million of unrecognized compensation cost related to unvested restricted stock and LTIP Units that is expected to be recognized over a weighted-average period of approximately 3.3 years.

-15. Segment Information
+14. Segment Information